embrace-io/embrace-docs/content/unity/integration/log-message-api.md

 ## Being Alerted on Logs

 Once you start using our alerting feature you can also configure how these are handled on the backend.
 Using the Embrace Dashboard, you can configure email alerts to be sent to your team when certain thresholds are met with logEvents.
 For example, if you have a steady rate of 1% for a given logEvent, then you can set a threshold so that if it rises in a sustained way you get an email sent directly to you.

 ## Best Practices

-Embrace's logMessage API is immediate mode.
-A call to this API results in a networking call between your app and Embrace's servers immediately.
+Embrace's logMessage API will immediately make network calls to report logs, and will not wait for the session to complete.
+A call to this API results in a networking call from your app to Embrace's servers immediately.
 This can have a negative effect on your application's performance or battery life when over-used.
 It can also be an invaluable tool for getting information about your application quickly.